FurkanL0/Gaia-Node/README.md

 ![image](https://github.com/user-attachments/assets/6f8a6f68-21db-4d3f-b616-082da717c935)

-## 9. Node İle Sohbet Edin :
+## 9. Chat with Ai :

-Sohbet edip XP Kazanmak için AI Sohbete bağlanmanız gerekiyor :
+You need to connect to AI Chat to chat and earn XP:
 - Link : https://connect.gaia.domains
-- Sohbet edebilmek için "Credit Balance"ınızın olması gerekiyor.
-Olmazsa - yazıyor :D
+- You need to have a "Credit Balance" to chat.

 ![image](https://github.com/user-attachments/assets/5c53e057-9d36-4970-8de6-a74e956946bc)